 ‘Years of the Crags’ is an all year round Creswell Crags photography competition that was first introduced in March 2019.
 The theme is The Crags and however you interpret that: Photos of nature, the archaeology, adventures, caves, the architecture, the cake you enjoyed in the café… all can be submitted.
 We welcome you to join in and get involved, regardless of age or photography experience.
 So get snapping and send us your photos today!

-Title caption: If there’s a story behind the images, we’d love to hear it…
+- Title or caption: If there’s a story behind the images, we’d love to hear it…

-Winning entry of each month will receive a Years of the Crags Goody Bag filled with Cave Tour Vouchers and popular items from our Gift Shop (subject to availability + will be changed each month) value around £30.00
+All the best photos will be posted on our social media sites (Facebook and Instagram) for the public to vote for their favourite.
+The winning entry of each month will receive a Years of the Crags Goody Bag filled with Cave Tour Vouchers and popular items from our Gift Shop (subject to availability + will be changed each month) value around £30.00.

 - Max.
 3 photos to be submitted in one month by a single person

 - Photo must be taken by the entrant (entrant must own the right to the image)

 - Edited photos will be accepted as long as the main focus and context of the image is preserved